jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="showif-boolean" %}

+It is not possible to have "cascading" or "nested" `show if` statements on single a screen using the above methods.
+That is, a `show if` directive cannot refer to a variable that is set by a field that has a `show if` directive attached to it.

 Under the third method, the field is either shown or not shown on the screen when it loads, and it stays that way.
 You can use [Python] code to control whether the field is shown or not.
 Unlike